The Stillman M.B.A. Curriculum

 VI.
 Capstone – BMBA 9400 (2 credits)

-Service Project proposals are generally submitted by students while they are enrolled in the Social Responsibility class (BMBA 9201).
-All proposals should be approved by Dr. Paula Alexander.
+The M.B.A. candidate designs his or her service project with a submitted proposal.
+Proposals should be approved by Dr. Paula Alexander.
 Upon completion of the project, the Service Project Report Form, including documentation of work undertaken, should be submitted through Blackboard.
+Service Project Proposals are generally submitted by students while they are enrolled in the Social Responsibility class (BMBA 9201).